Platt Amendment: Background

+Scholars have debated the question of who authored the Platt Amendment.
+Platt himself insisted that he was the main author, whereas others have argued that Root wrote the Platt Amendment while consulting with General Leonard Wood in Cuba.

 The Platt Amendment forbade the Government of Cuba from going into any international agreement that could jeopardize or undermine Cuban independence or permit foreign powers other than the US to use the island for military purposes.
 It also gave the United States the absolute right to get involved in any Cuban affairs to defend Cuban independence and maintain a strong government that would serve justice to the people.
 The Amendment additionally required Cuba to lease the United States Cuban land for a coaling station and naval base, which the US still controls at Guantanamo Bay.
 Lastly, the amendment compelled the Cuban Government to end treaty negotiations with the US by ratifying the amendment in the Cuban constitution.

 During American-Cuban negotiations, the United States maintained a provisional military presence in Cuba.
 American General Leonard Wood, appointed Governor of Cuba, used the financial resources of the Cuban treasury to create sanitation systems.
 A handful of civil rights, including the right to vote, were extended to literate, adult, male Cubans with property worth $250 or more, largely resulting in exclusion of the Afro-Cuban population and women from participation.